dtasada/llvm-wrapper/PROJECT_DOCUMENTATION.md

 4. It parses the tokens into an AST using the `Parser.parse()` method.
 5. It initializes the `Compiler` with the AST.
 6. It compiles the AST into LLVM IR using the `Compiler.emit()` method.
-7. The generated LLVM IR is then written to an object file in the `.dmr-out` directory.
+7. The generated LLVM IR is then written to an object file in the `.zag-out` directory.

 ### 2. Lexical Analysis (`src/Lexer.zig`)